atamis/atamis.me/content/posts/2019-05-9-game-idea-annihilation-gods-will.md

 ---
-title: "Game Idea; Annihilation: God's Will"
+title: "Game Idea: \"Annihilation: God's Will\""
 date: 2019-05-09T13:14:25-07:00
+tags: [games, writing]
 ---

 >God created this world.
 Now, he's finished with it.